User Dashboard Addon

 5- Events Sections Settings

-Show events to organizer: This option will display the events to the organizer who has published them.
+Show events to the organizer: This option will display the events to the organizer who has published them.

 Assign Speaker/Organizer

-1. Go to the speaker/organizer sub-menu in MEC
+1. Go to the Speaker/Organizer sub-menu in MEC

-2. Create a new speaker/organizer or edit an existing one
+2. Create a new Speaker/Organizer or edit an existing one

 User Dashboard Addon

-This way, the user who’s been set as speaker/organizer will have access to edit their own information.
+This way, the user who’s been set as Speaker/Organizer will have access to edit their own information.

-It’s important to point out that if you ever want to change the user you’ve assigned as speaker/organizer, you need to go back where you first assigned them but instead unset them as the speaker/organizer.
+It’s important to point out that if you ever want to change the user you’ve assigned as Speaker/Organizer, you need to go back where you first assigned them but instead unset them as the Speaker/Organizer.

 User Dashboard